 - The site is compliant with the Children's Online Privacy Protection Act (COPPA).
-The Federal Trade Commission has a fun and easy to understand website called Kids' Privacy; this site explains the ruling in more simple terms.
-Each site must self-certify that they are COPPA compliant.
+The Federal Trade Commission has an easy to understand page called Protecting Your Child’s Privacy Online; this site explains the ruling in more simple terms.
+Each site must self-certify that it is COPPA-compliant.

-- The site provides information that falls in one of our subject categories and is appropriate for children ages 5-13.
-The site is designed for children, with attention paid to language, activities, and entertainment that are suitable for this age group.
+- The site provides information that falls in one of our subject categories.
+The site is designed for children and teens, with attention paid to language, activities, and entertainment.

 - The site's owner or sponsor is easily identifiable, and information on how to contact the owner or sponsor is provided.